CBS Radio Mystery Theater: Notable performers

 When the program began in 1974, actors were paid union scale; at the time around $73.92 per episode.
 Writers earned a flat rate of $350 per episode.
 Production took place with assembly-line precision.
 Brown met with actors at 9:00 a.m. for the first script reading.
 After roles were assigned, recording began.
 By noon, the recording of the actors was complete, and Brown handed everyone checks.
 The program was taped in New York at the CBS Studio Building, 49 East 52nd Street in Studio G, formerly Studio 27 (renamed Studio 'G' in honor of Arthur Godfrey whose programs originated in the building for decades).

 Episodes

-Below are lists of episodes for each of the nine seasons of CBS Radio Mystery Theater.
+Below is a list of the number of first-run episodes broadcast on each of the nine seasons of the series, with links to a list of each season's episodes.

 Awards

 In 1974, CBSRMT won a Peabody Award, and in 1990 it was inducted into the National Radio Hall of Fame.
 On May 6, 1979, Himan Brown was presented a Broadcast Preceptor Award by San Francisco State University for his contributions with the CBSRMT.